 “WiT has evolved and expanded over the years in size, scope, reach, and influence,” says Janice Ross, president, WiT and managing partner, Brand Fresh Management.
 “We needed a visual identity that better reflected our diverse community, our impact on the industry, and all we’ve accomplished together.
 We needed the right creative partner to help us bring our rebrand to life, one that conveys where we are today, and our vision for the future.
 We couldn’t think of a better partner than the renowned agency, TBWA/Chiat Day LA, who landed on Fast Company’s prestigious list of World’s Most Innovative Companies.”

-TBWA\Chiat\Day LA often partners with organizations that work to elevate marginalized voices and communities in culture and business, which led to a partnership with WiT.
+TBWA\Chiat\Day LA often partners with organizations that work to elevate marginalized voices and communities in

 “As we began our conversations with WiT, we were excited to create this brand redesign that depicts what Women in Toys, Licensing, and Entertainment values and represents,” says Sarah Rubinstein, vice president, strategy, TBWA\Chiat\Day LA.
 “We knew they needed to refine their aesthetic and bring forth the boldness the organization encompasses.
 The new brand is bold, sophisticated, and versatile – truly elevating the women of WiT.”